kapilt/juju-softlayer/README.rst

 Which will create a machine with 2Gb of ram in the san jose data center.

-All machines created by this plugin will have the juju environment name as a prefix for their hostname if your looking at the DO control panel.
+All machines created by this plugin will have the juju environment name as a prefix for their hostname if your looking at the softlayer control panel and a suffix/domain of juju.ubuntu.

 After our environment is bootstrapped we can add additional machines to it via the the add-machine command, for example the following will